henspace/text2lesson-docs/docs/formatting/add-maths.md

 # 🧮 Adding maths, or if you prefer, math

-_Text2Lesson_ provides two methods of adding maths:
+_RapidQandA_ provides two methods of adding maths:

 - [AsciiMath](./asciimath.md): a way of creating mathematical expressions by just using standard text characters.
 - [MathML](./maths-ml.md): a complex markup language.
 It's verbose and best created using an authoring tool.